difficulToName/MIT-6.824/README.md

 follower servers to change their term they had already known.
 That's so wierd.

 Through debugging we found the parameter latestTerm in heartbeat package, which after a server changed itself to leader sent had been wrongly set.
 After fix that bug we pass the test.

+### 11.13 Lab 2B.
+Read paper and figure some fundamentals
+Here, Lab 2B, we should implement this lab.
+Next I will write down some fundamentals to help u ease yourself into it.

+In a raft consensus, all "write" command should be handled by master/leader node(server), and a read request could be handled by any server using raft.
+After leader get some command like "write", leader should send replication command to its followers, after the majority of followers had acknowledged that they had store or save that command/log, leader server could reply to the client: "Your command is implemented!".

+In this Lab we will focus on how control communications between leader and its followers.
+Here are some details:
+1. If any of follower crashes or packet lose which causes follower didn't reply, leader should retry send packet or call rpc indefinitely.
+Even after it has responded to client until follower store all logs.
+2. Any request packet should have at least two information: the term of current leader and the log information.
+We all know the term number plays a significant role to refrain its follower start next turn of vote.
+In another hand, it acts as a timestamp to let followers know whether this is the latest log it should accept.
+3. Any packet should have a integer index to identify its position.
+4. Like rule 1, leader node should commit a log entry after the majority of follower acknowledged that log.
+And that log should be marked with "committed".
+5. Leader should maintain an integer which illustrates the latest index of log it had committed, and this parameter should be involved in the AppendEntries RPC.